tetratelabs/istio-0to60/docs/security.md

 - Workloads are given an identity as a function of their associated service account and namespace.
 - An x.509 certificate is issued to the workload (and regularly rotated) and used to identify the workload in calls to other services.

-In the [observability](dashboards.md#kiali) lab, we looked at the Kiali dashboard and noted the lock icons indicating that traffic was secured with mTLS.
+In the [observability](dashboards.md#kiali) lab, we looked at the Kiali dashboard and noted the :material-lock: icons indicating that traffic was secured with mTLS.

 ### Can a workload receive plain-text requests?